 |Computational Fluid Dynamics Analysis||15|

 The aerospace industry is one of the most successful parts of UK engineering and is truly global in nature.

-A graduate from this course can apply their skills to numerous areas of the aerospace industry such as aerospace fundamental research, airline management and operations, satellite operations, aerospace design and manufacture in both the civil and military environments and Formula 1 racing.
+You’ll be able apply the skills you gain from this course to numerous areas of the aerospace industry, such as aerospace fundamental research, airline management and operations, satellite operations, aerospace design and manufacture in both the civil and military environments and Formula 1 racing.

-Whether you join a aerospace company in the UK, such as Airbus, BAE Systems or Rolls-Royce or choose to work elsewhere in the world the foundation provided by the MSc will make sure you are prepared for a rewarding and challenging career.
+Whether you join an aerospace company in the UK, such as Airbus, BAE Systems or Rolls-Royce or choose to work elsewhere in the world, the foundation provided by the MSc will make sure you are prepared for a rewarding and challenging career.